dorian3343/Scaffold/README.md

 ---

 ## What is Scaffold?
-Scaffold is an easy to use HTTP API generator that abstract's away writing any code and replacing it with an elegant configuration system.
-It allow's to quickly setup simple endpoint's be it for prototyping or getting boring / repetetive work done quickly.
+Scaffold is an easy-to-use HTTP API generator that abstracts away writing any code and replaces it with an elegant configuration system.
+It allows you to quickly set up simple endpoints, whether for prototyping or getting boring/repetitive work done quickly.